Joseph Petzoldt

-Joseph Petzoldt (4 November 1862 – 1 August 1929) was a German positivist philosopher and teacher.
+Joseph Petzoldt (/de/; 4 November 1862 – 1 August 1929) was a German positivist philosopher and teacher.
 He is known as the founder of several societies aimed at advancing positivist philosophy in the scientific world, and was an early proponent of the theory of relativity which he interpreted on the basis of his philosophy of "relativistic positivism".

 Life

 He studied natural sciences in the 1880s.
 In 1890 he obtained his doctorate in Göttingen on the economy principle with the paper Maxima, Minima und Ökonomie.
 In 1891 he became senior teacher in at the Gymnasium in Spandau.
 In 1904 he obtained the habilitation in philosophy with the second volume of his work Einführung in die Philosophie der Reinen Erfahrung, and taught as a Privatdozent at the TH Charlottenburg (today TU Berlin).
 In 1922 he became professor extraordinarius of philosophy at the TH Charlottenburg.
 Ludwig Wittgenstein possibly attended lectures on mechanics by Petzoldt in Berlin between 1906 and 1908.